Manikandan-Mannai/databrain-frontend/README.md

-# 🧠 Data Query & Visualization Platform — Frontend Implementation
+# Data Query & Visualization Platform — Frontend Implementation

-This is my implementation of the **Frontend** for the “Data Query & Visualization Platform” take-home assignment.
-I carefully went through the given brief, broke it down into deliverables, and focused on solving the real product and engineering challenges rather than just wiring screens.
+This is my **Frontend** implementation for the "Data Query and Visualization" Platform take home assignment.
+I studied the brief carefully broke it into tasks and focused on solving real product and engineering problems

 ---